Fr. Timothy J. Shreenan, O.F.M., Pastor

 Religious Education, Catechesis of the Good Shepherd

-Sarah Christopher coordinates all communications for the parish and the center, including the complete redesign and launch of the new website, planning and creating content, parish wide emails, and social media for the church and the Franciscan Center.
+Sarah Christopher coordinates communications for the parish and the center, including the complete redesign and launch of the new website, planning and creating content, parish wide emails, and social media for the church and the Franciscan Center.

 She also enjoys volunteering her time singing in the Treble Clef Choir.

-Sarah serves as the Elementary CGS catechist at Enfield Montessori School, and is a freelance WordPress and Marketing consultant.
+Sarah serves as the Elementary CGS catechist at Enfield Montessori School, and is a freelance WordPress Website Designer and Marketing consultant.
 She earned a Bachelor’s Degree in Journalism from Texas A&M University and an MBA with a Marketing emphasis from American Intercontinental University.
 She lives in Manchester, CT with her husband, four children and their dog Daisy.

 Patricia E. Curtis